WordPress/test-handbook/team-reps.md

 ## Current Reps

-The Test Team Reps for the 2022-2023 term are @boniu91 and @ironprogrammer.
+The Test Team Reps for the 2023-2024 term are @webtechpooja and @ankit-k-gupta.

 ## The Role